7-joint-tech/.github/profile/README.md

 - **Medium:** A blogging platform with numerous technical articles: https://medium.com/

+## **Fun Fact about 7Joint Tech:**

+At 7Joint Tech, our team is not only passionate about technology and coding but also about exploring the world of virtual reality.
+During breaks, you might catch us taking mini virtual adventures and experiencing incredible virtual landscapes together.
+Embracing the immersive world of VR allows us to step away from the screens momentarily while fueling our creativity and curiosity.
+So, if you ever visit our office, don't be surprised to find us virtually climbing mountains or exploring distant galaxies between coding sessions! 🚀🌌🎮

 <!--(Note: The website and contact information should be added to the guidelines before sharing it.)